Charles Walters: Director

 Walters then had two flops, Two Loves (1962) with MacLaine and Billy Rose's Jumbo (1962).
-He recovered with The Unsinkable Molly Brown (1964), which earned Debbie Reynolds her only Oscar nomination.
+He recovered with The Unsinkable Molly Brown (1964), which earned Debbie Reynolds an Oscar nomination.

 Later career

-Walters' last theatrical film was for Columbia, Walk, Don't Run (1966), which was the last film for Cary Grant.
+Walters's last theatrical film was for Columbia, Walk, Don't Run (1966), which was the last film for Cary Grant.

 He continued to work in television, doing episodes of The Governor & J.J. and Here's Lucy.
 He directed Lucille Ball in two TV movies, Three for Two (1975) with Jackie Gleason, and What Now, Catherine Curtis?
 (1976).

-Brent Phillips' book, Charles Walters: The Director Who Made Hollywood Dance, illuminates Walters' private life as a gay man.
+Brent Phillips's book, Charles Walters: The Director Who Made Hollywood Dance, illuminates Walters's private life as a gay man.

 Death

 Walters died of lung cancer on August 13, 1982, in his home in Malibu, California.
 He has a star on the Hollywood Walk of Fame at 6402 Hollywood Blvd.